Zetta v1.6

 State assumptions and build conservatively from the foundation.

-• Motion applicationmotion tokens (durations / easings) exist, but per-component mapping is not defined.
+• Motion applicationmotion tokens (durations / easings) exist, but per-component mapping is incomplete, and the motion foundation and component files disagree in places.

 • Data-viz standards — chart colours exist (chart-1…5 + greyscale in Accessibility), but chart-type / axis / tooltip / legend / empty-state specs do not.
 Use the ramp plus non-colour separation (pattern, dash, label) in Accessibility.